by Skip Via

 Glaciers are also responsible for the mineral rich soils that we find in the Flathead.
 Minerals were ground into fine particles by glacial activity and became part of the soil on the valley floor.

-Finally, if you are out hiking or driving and see a boulder that looks like it doesn’t belong there, you may be looking at a glacial erratic.
-Glacial erratics are rocks that have been moved by glacial action from their original bedrock location to a new one.
-Large ones are not especially common in the valley, but they do occur.
-And the many rocks that farmers encounter when they plow land in the valley are technically erratics, as they have probably been moved from their original location by glaciers dislodging them and dragging them around the valley.
-(A dramatic example of erratics may be found in the Columbia River gorge.
-Volkswagen-sized basalt boulders were transported there by the powerful outflow of water that resulted from the 2,000 foot tall ice dam that formed Glacial Lake Missoula repeatedly bursting and sending massive walls of water toward the Pacific Ocean, dislodging and dragging these boulders with them.
-That must have been something to see.)
+Finally, if you are out hiking or driving and see a boulder that looks like it doesn’t belong there, you’re probably looking at a glacial erratic.
+Glacial erratics are rocks that have been moved by glacial action from their original location to a new one.
+Very large ones are not especially common in West Valley, but they do occur.
+Many of the rocks that farmers encounter when they plow land in the valley are erratics because they have been moved from their original location by glaciers dislodging them and dragging them.
+Argillite rocks from the Flathead Valley have been found as far away as the mouth of the Columbia River gorge, having been transported there when the 2,000 foot tall ice dam that formed Glacial Lake Missoula burst about 13,000 years ago and sent billions of gallons of water–pushing and carrying rocks of various sizes–down the gorge.
+That would have been something to see–and it may actually have been witnessed by humans, according to some stories.

 A (VERY Oversimplified) Geologic Timeline